madhavkarri/-CarND-AdvancedLaneFinding/README.md

 - A line class has been implemented which keeps tracks of all the line charachteristics (fit coefficients, radius of curvature, vehicle center offset, etc.) between frames
 - An attempt has been made to avergae the polynomial fit coefficients  between n frames.
 The averaging has been performed such that for the nth frame, frames from n-10 to n+10 were used to average the polynomial coefficients.
 - Smoothing: the objective of the averaging technique was to minimize the jumping of lane lines from frame to frame
-- Surprisingly, the video output without averaging performed better than the one with averaging.
-Likely cause might be the number of frames being considered for averaging might be too high
+- However, video output without smoothing/averaging performed better than the one with averaging.
+Likely cause might be using (n-10 to n+10) frames instead of (n-20) frames being considered for averaging
 - The below final output video is one without averaging

 **Project Video Output**